Premier League final day 2023: Fixtures, relegation battle and how to watch

 Liverpool are assured of a place in the Europa League.

-One of two teams already in the Premier League's top five, Man City or Man Utd, will win the FA Cup so the second Europa League place will go to the team in sixth.
+One of two teams already in the Premier League’s top five, City or United, will win the FA Cup so the second Europa League place will go to the team in sixth, which is Brighton.

-That is practically certain to be Brighton, who could finish level on points with Aston Villa if they lose their remaining two games against Man City and Villa.
-However, there would need to be a 17-goal swing for Brighton to be caught so they can safely assume they will be playing Europa League football next season.

 Can anyone beat Erling Haaland to the Premier League golden boot?